 The ISBE Public Inquiry Team issued a

-The ISBE Monitor is also accessible to Parents and CPS staff in the capacity that she gathers information regarding specific complaints or concerns related to special education practices and procedures within CPS.
-The Monitor utilizes this information to identify trends within specific schools, Networks, and/or departments in order to develop more targeted corrective actions and CPS staff trainings.
+The ISBE Monitor continues to be accessible to CPS Parents and CPS staff in the capacity that they gather information regarding specific complaints or concerns related to special education practices and procedures within CPS.
+This information is utilized to identify trends within specific CPS schools, Networks, and/or departments to develop more targeted corrective actions and CPS staff trainings in collaboration with the CPS Office for Students with Disabilities (OSD).

-It is important to understand that the Monitor's role is not intended to supplant IEP team decisions, nor take the place of Parents' procedural remedies such as Mediation, State-based complaints, and Due Process hearings.
-The Monitor's
+It is important to understand that the Monitor's role is not intended to supplant IEP team decisions, nor take the place of Parents' procedural remedies such as Mediation, State-based complaints, ISBE Facilitated IEP Meetings, and Due Process hearings.